RockitBootcamp/Student-Resources/JavaScript/04 Basic Logic/README.md

 JS: 4.2      | Demonstrate use of logic operators
              | &bull; `&&` AND operator
              | &bull; `||` OR operator
-JS: 4.3      |
-             | &bull; Demonstrate use of comparison operators
+JS: 4.3      |Demonstrate use of comparison operators
              | &bull; `==` Equal value
              | &bull; `===` Equal value and type
              | &bull; `!=` Not equal value